Undergraduate Student Research

 Tommy Sorber

-Tommy’s Research investigates the kinematics of strike-slip faulting in the Alexander Hills, California using original geologic mapping and 3D modeling.
+Tommy’s research is funded by a grant from the Office of Student Research.
+He is investigating the kinematics of strike-slip faulting in the Alexander Hills, California using original geologic mapping and 3D modeling.

 He is building high-resolution 3D mesh surfaces of formations in the area and will create simulations to model the displacement on the faults.